Three Interlockers Along the Galveston Island Causeway

 Railway Signaling and Communications

-carried an article about the consolidation of the Tower 96, 97 and 98
+in an article about the effort to consolidate Towers 96, 97 and 98 into a single

-was done under the supervision of the GC&SF during a period commencing January,
+interlocking system.
+The work was done during a period commencing January, 1927

-1927 when they were responsible for operating and maintaining the interlockers.
+when Santa Fe was responsible for operating and maintaining the interlockers.

 The article noted that these responsibilities rotated among the participating